Autostronomy/AutoProf/README.md

   	      of sigma clipping are performed until convergence or *ap_isoclip_iterations* iterations are reached.
 Sigma clipping is a useful substitute for masking
 	      objects, though careful masking is better.
 Also an aggressive sigma clip may bias results. (bool)
 - ap_isoclip_iterations: Maximum number of sigma clipping iterations to perform.
 The default is infinity, so the sigma clipping procedure repeats until convergence (int)
 - ap_isoclip_nsigma: Number of sigma above median to apply clipping.
-All values above (median + *ap_isoclip_iterations* x sigma) are removed from the isophote (float)
+All values above (median + *ap_isoclip_nsigma* x sigma) are removed from the isophote.
+Default is 5. (float)
 - ap_fouriermodes: integer for number of fourier modes to extract along fitted isophotes.
 Most popular is 4, which identifies boxy/disky isophotes.
-The outputted values are computed as a_i = real(F_i)/abs(F_0) where F_i is a fourier coefficient (int)
+The outputted values are computed as a_i = real(F_i)/abs(F_0) where F_i is a fourier coefficient.
+Not activated by default as it adds to computation time. (int)

 #### Forced Photometry
 - ap_forced_pa_shift: global rotation to apply to all forced isophotes.
 Useful if the base image and the forced image are rotated relative to each other.
 Likely will also need to re-center the galaxy, which can be done by modifying *ap_new_pipeline_steps*.
 Default is zero. (float)

 #### Radial Profiles
 - ap_radialprofiles_nwedges: number of radial wedges to sample.
-Recommended choosing a power of 2 (int)
+Recommended choosing a power of 2, default is 4 (int)
 - ap_radialprofiles_width: User set width of radial sampling in degrees.
 Default value is 15 degrees (float)
-- ap_radialprofiles_pa: user set position angle at which to measure radial wedges relative to the global position angle, in degrees (float)
+- ap_radialprofiles_pa: user set position angle at which to measure radial wedges relative to the global position angle, in degrees.
+Default is 0. (float)
 - ap_radialprofiles_expwidth: tell AutoProf to use exponentially increasing widths for radial samples.
 In this case *ap_radialprofiles_width* corresponds to the final width of the radial sampling (bool)
 - ap_radialprofiles_variable_pa: tell AutoProf to rotate radial sampling wedges with the position angle profile of the galaxy (bool)

 #### Axial Profiles
-- ap_axialprofiles_pa: user set position angle at which to align the axial profiles relative to the global position angle, in degrees.
-A common choice would be "90" which would then sample along the semi-major axis instead of the semi-minor axis. (float)
+- ap_axialprofiles_pa: user set position angle at which to align the axial profiles relative to the global position angle+90, in degrees.
+A common choice would be "90" which would then sample along the semi-major axis instead of the semi-minor axis. default is 0, corresponding to the semi-minor axis.(float)

 #### Slice Profile
-- ap_slice_anchor: Coordinates for the starting point of the slice as a dictionary formatted "{'x': x-coord, 'y': y-coord}" in pixel units (dict)
+- ap_slice_anchor: Coordinates for the starting point of the slice as a dictionary formatted "{'x': x-coord, 'y': y-coord}" in pixel units.
+Default is the center of the galaxy. (dict)
-- ap_slice_pa: Position angle of the slice in degrees, counter-clockwise relative to the x-axis (float)
+- ap_slice_pa: Position angle of the slice in degrees, counter-clockwise relative to the x-axis.
+Default is the galaxy PA. (float)
-- ap_slice_length: Length of the slice from anchor point in pixel units (float)
+- ap_slice_length: Length of the slice from anchor point in pixel units.
+Default is the global galaxy PA/ellipse fit semi-major axis length. (float)
-- ap_slice_width: Width of the slice in pixel units (float)
+- ap_slice_width: Width of the slice in pixel units.
+Default is 10. (float)
-- ap_slice_step: Distance between samples for the profile along the slice (float)
+- ap_slice_step: Distance between samples for the profile along the slice.
+Default is the PSF, or one 100th of the length if PSF isn't available. (float)

 #### Ellipse Model
 - ap_ellipsemodel_resolution: scale factor for the ellipse model resolution.
 Above 1 increases the precision of the ellipse model (and computation time), between 0 and 1 decreases